Understanding IT Support Cost Per Hour: Key Factors for C-Suite Leaders

 5. Communicate Findings: Present the ROI analysis to stakeholders, emphasizing the value of IT assistance services.
 This communication is crucial for justifying ongoing or increased investment in IT resources, ensuring alignment with organizational goals, and demonstrating measurable business outcomes.

 Moreover, it’s important to recognize that relying on outdated IT support tools in 2026 can lead to delays, slower connectivity, financial issues, and user dissatisfaction.
-This further underscores the necessity for modern IT support solutions.
+This further underscores the necessity for modern solutions.
 Incorporating insights from industry experts can also bolster the credibility of your findings.
 For example, Lord Tim Clement-Jones has highlighted that the rapid pace of AI evolution complicates governance, emphasizing the need to align IT strategies with ethical norms and robust protocols.

 Each box represents a crucial step in the ROI assessment process.
 Follow the arrows to see how to move from defining KPIs all the way to communicating your findings to stakeholders.